TUDelft-PRIME-Books/Calculus/book/Algebra/Numbers/trigonometry.md

 The angle $\theta$
 ```

 The standard position of an angle occurs when we place its vertex at the origin of a coordinate system and its initial side on the positive $x$-axis.
-A <b>positive</b> angle is obtained by rotating the initial side counterclockwise until it coincides with the terminal side.
-Likewise, <b>negative</b> angles are obtained by clockwise rotation.
+A **positive** angle is obtained by rotating the initial side counterclockwise until it coincides with the terminal side.
+Likewise, **negative** angles are obtained by clockwise rotation.

-<br /><br />
+<br /><br /><br />

 For a general angle $\theta$ in standard position we let $P(x,y)$ be any point on the terminal side of $\theta$ and we let $r>0$ be the distance between $O$ and $P$.
 Then we define: